jonzink/ExoMult/README.md

 per_break = The radius value where the power-law distribution changes exponents.

-mut_Ray = The rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
+mut_Ray = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
 This values is given in units of degrees.

+ecc_alpha, ecc_beta = The Beta distribution parameters used to determine the eccentricty of each planet.
+The default settings will produce zero eccentricity for each planet.

 frac_m1, frac_m2, frac_m3, frac_m4, frac_m5, frac_m6, frac_m7 = the fraction of the stellar population with at least m planets.